TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 ## Understanding the SVD Geometrically

-In this section we will have a deeper look to the decomposition and its meaning.
+In this section we will have a deeper look at the decomposition and its meaning.
 As we have done previously, let's think about our $m\times n$ matrix $A$ as the standard matrix of a linear transformation from $\R^n$ to $\R^m$.

 By definition, the matrices $U$ and $V$ in the SVD of an $m\times n$ matrix $A$ are orthogonal matrices.
 Thus the columns of $U$ give an orthonormal basis of $\R^m$,  the columns of $V$ an orthonormal basis of $\R^n$.
 Then, we think of our decomposition $U\Sigma V^T$ as a composition of transformations that we can visualise using the graph in {numref}`Figure %s <Fig:SVD:decomposition>`: